The Liquidity Spread: Navigating Perpetual Options Pricing

 Spread as Bonus Yield

-In the context of Uniswap Liquidity Providers (LPs), the spread offers LPs an additional source of yield for lending out their LP tokens, which act of lending is akin to selling a perpetual option.
+In the context of Uniswap Liquidity Providers (LPs), the spread offers LPs an additional source of yield for lending out their LP tokens.
+Note that lending out an LP token is akin to selling a perpetual option.
 This arrangement enhances the returns on LPing, presenting an attractive opportunity for LPs to maximize their earnings.

 Impact of Spread on Option Costs